internetarchive/iari/README.md

  which websites are linked to which pages and used as references.

-This is part of a wider initiative help raise the quality of sources in Wikipedia to and enable everyone in the world to make decisions based on trustworthy information that is sourced by trustworthy sources.
+This is part of a wider initiative help raise the quality of sources in Wikipedia to enable everyone in the world to make decisions based on trustworthy information that is sourced by trustworthy sources.